 The Natural Capital Initiative recognises that a diverse community of people drawn from the widest pool of talent is needed to achieve the sustainable management of our natural capital.

-We are committed to promoting equality and diversity in our activities, and adopt the principles of the Science Council’s Declaration on Diversity and Equality under our constitution as a special interest group of the Royal Society of Biology.
+We are committed to promoting diversity and inclusion in our activities, and adopt the principles of the Science Council’s Declaration on Diversity and Equality under our constitution as a special interest group of the Royal Society of Biology.

 NCI also adopts the RSB’s objective under their Women in Biology position statement to actively seek to include women speakers in its meetings and give consideration to provisions that enable participation by individuals with caring responsibilities.

 In May 2014 the James Hutton Institute became one of the first organisations of its kind to be awarded the Athena SWAN Charter status.
 The Athena SWAN Charter recognises commitment to advancing women’s careers in science, technology, engineering, maths and medicine (STEMM) employment in academia.
 The institute was awarded Bronze status.

 Centre for Ecology & Hydrology

 CEH is a public-sector research centre – part of the Natural Environment Research Council (NERC), and adopts the Research Council Equality and Diversity Policy for its employees and activities